-"Naturally occurring affordable housing" (NOAH) is a term used to describe typically older, garden-style apartment buildings with lower-than-market rents due to various factors and that are not covered by the MPDU program.
-Recent master plans like the 2019 Veirs Mill Corridor Master Plan, the 2022 Silver Spring Downtown and Adjacent Communities Plan, and the 2024 Takoma Park Minor Master Plan Amendment all included recommendations to strive for "no net loss" of existing NOAH when those sites redevelop.
+"Naturally occurring affordable housing" (NOAH) is a term used to describe typically older, often garden-style apartment buildings with lower-than-market rents due to various factors and that are not covered by the MPDU program.
+Recent master plans like the 2019 Veirs Mill Corridor Master Plan, the

+2022 Silver Spring Downtown and Adjacent Communities Plan, and the 2024 Takoma Park Minor Master Plan Amendment all included recommendations to strive for "no net loss" of existing NOAH when those sites redevelop.

 As sites with NOAH begin to redevelop in downtown Bethesda, Planning and DHCA staff have been working with developers to ensure that the redevelopment is consistent with the Plan priority of promoting affordable housing.
 The MMPA recommends that redevelopment of NOAH sites in downtown Bethesda also strive for no net loss of the NOAH units within the larger redevelopment, particularly in conjunction with the recommendation above regarding family-sized and deeply affordable units.
-The MMPA also supports the codification of standards for redevelopment of sites with NOAH, as there are for MPDUs and Workforce Housing today.
 The Master Plan recommends that DHCA coordinate a workgroup to determine how to define NOAH, how to demonstrate the existence of NOAH affordability, and what could be done when such units are demolished.